 Avenue A marked the porous line between two worlds, proudly punk and bohemian on my side and entrenched poverty and desperation on the other.
 Those trying to make art and live outside the constraints of the dominant culture were stacked next to those trying to survive inside it.

-I hopped down the gum-stained, dog-piss covered steps to the sidewalk, bag slung over my shoulder.
-It was early fall, and I had only been in the city for a few weeks.
+I hopped down the gum-stained, dog-piss-covered steps to the sidewalk, bag slung over my shoulder.
+It was early fall.
+I had been in the city only for a few weeks.
 Five months out of university and I was on my way to the first real interview of my life.
 I checked my watch, a cheap metal Seiko with a scratched face, and realized I had time to kill.
 I turned into a Catholic Church.
-I was born Catholic but had become contemptuous of that religion, yet the shadow of the church was a long one, for I considered myself an ex-Catholic, a term that implied divorce over indifference.
+I was born Catholic but had become contemptuous of that religion; still, the shadow of the church was a long one, for I considered myself an ex-Catholic, a term that implied divorce over indifference.

 So why did it feel so wrong?

 My family history was one where neither grandfather had made it to high school.
-My own father had been raised in the Depression-era south, in a world where the biggest dreams were of food on the table and the freedom of owning one’s own car.
-He’d managed to ride out of the rural South to a full scholarship in college on the post-War boom, the first and only one in his family to do so.
+My own father had been raised in the Depression-era south, in a world where the biggest dreams were of food on the table and the freedom of owning a car.
+He’d managed to ride out of the rural South to a full college scholarship on the post-War boom, the first and only one in his family to do so.
 Growing up, jobs were seen as sacred things and money had been more precious than faith.

 I considered.
 I knew I loved to write and always had.
 Bad stories and worse writing, sure, but writing nonetheless.
 That feeling of carving a character out of nothing but little ink marks on a page thrilled me with its power and promise.
 Writing was what I wanted to do, and I’d figured that a job in publishing was close to a writer’s life.
 But I realized in a moment of insight it wasn’t — it was more like being a roadie than a musician, close to the dream while being simultaneously a world away from it.

 I thought of Franklin, my older brother.
-He was a professional illustrator and on-the-cusp-of-fame fine artist who also lived in the city, and had been pushing his way into the art world for half a decade.
+He was a professional illustrator and on-the-cusp-of-fame fine artist who also lived in the city and had been pushing his way into the art world for half a decade.
 He showed me that it was possible, if incredibly difficult, to follow the artist’s path, even though he seemed impossibly more extroverted, handsome, cocksure, and talented.
-For me, the darker and quieter brother, a full-time job seemed a reasonable and a safer prospect from which I might step forward into the world.
-But if I took the job, maybe it was closer to coming out of the gates with my legs bound.
+For me, the darker and quieter brother, a full-time job seemed a more reasonable and safer prospect from which I might step forward into the world.
+But if I took this job, it might feel closer to coming out of the gates with my legs bound.

 One of the other three people in the church, a middle-aged Hispanic woman with a square, serious face, stood and crossed herself, shuffling down the aisle with a lowered head.

 I stood.
 I saw two distinct paths, two mutually exclusive ways of being — awake or asleep, drunk or sober, alive or dead.
-The one path was the security of a job with benefits and a pension plan.
-The other was the path of struggle where I might develop experiences outside the safety of fulltime work, live in the fire of a life without a safety net, and have something to actually write about.
+One path was the security of a job with benefits and a pension plan.
+The other was the path of struggle where I might develop experiences outside the safety of full-time work, live in the fire of a life without a safety net, and actually have something to write about.
 I didn’t want to be the 40-year old still trying to write his first novel, still clinging to some idea that he might, one day, break free of the prison of his own life.
 This wasn’t going to be a hobby, a creative middling to make the suck of a full-time job more palpable.
-I saw an all-in wager: write while living fully and insecurely but wildly, freely, on my own terms and no one else’s, the flying fucking Walendas without the net.
+I saw an all-in wager: write while living fully and insecurely but wildly, freely, on my own terms and no one else’s, the Flying fucking Wallendas without the net.